Skip to main content

 brandi.slaughter@vanderbilt.edu

 Brandi joined the Project Safe team in June 2023.
-She provides provides prevention education programming for issues including sexual assault, sexual harassment, dating and domestic violence, sexual exploitation, stalking, and other forms of sexual misconduct.
+She provides prevention education for issues including sexual assault, sexual harassment, dating and domestic violence, sexual exploitation, stalking, and other forms of sexual misconduct.
 Brandi earned her Bachelor’s degree in Psychology and Master’s degree in Clinical Mental Health Counseling.
 Previously she worked with Nashville community organizations and in the Vanderbilt Medical Center.
 Her overall mission is to empower and educate the community to live a life that is violence-free, healthy, and intentional.

 Makenzie Knapp